 Apple Blossom Days

-One of the harbingers of spring, the apple blossom, makes for a delicate sign of warmer days to come.
+One of the harbingers of spring, the budding and blooming of apple blossoms makes for a delicate sign of warmer days to come.

 This tartan, by Carol A.L.
 Martin, was designed "in keeping with my thoughts of spring ...
 I started thinking of apple blossoms."